Why Is My Laptop So Slow on Startup?

 When Hardware Becomes the Issue

 If software optimization does not resolve the problem, then hardware limitations are considered.
-This may include older mechanical hard drives, low RAM capacity, or slower processors that struggle with modern workloads.
+This may include replacing older mechanical hard drives and adding RAM memory.

-In these cases, targeted upgrades: such as moving to an SSD or increasing RAM; can deliver a dramatic improvement in performance.
+In these cases, targeted upgrades: such as moving to an SSD or increased memory; can deliver dramatic improvements in performance.

 Final Thoughts

-With proper diagnosis and a structured approach, startup performance can often be restored without replacing the entire machine.
+With proper diagnostics startup performance can often be restored without replacing the entire machine.

-After 15 years in the industry, one thing is clear; most slow laptops don’t need to be replaced: they just need to be properly optimized.
+After 15 years in the industry, one thing is clear; most slow laptops don’t need to be replaced: they just need to be properly optimized and maintained.

 You can also call or text us at (306) 205-7522 for more information.